 Tiwanaku in the seventh century A.D. represented the first fully developed archaic state in the Titicaca Basin.
-The earlier Upper Formative-period polities of Early Tiwanaku and Pucara were very complex indeed, but it is only with the site and culture of Tiwanaku that we see unmistakable characteristics of state political organization: a large, planned urban capital with a substantial nonagricultural population, an identiflable canon of state architecture that was replicated in colonies well outside the core territory, the establishment of a road system to link those colonies, and an overall capacity to marshal the labor of substantial numbers of people.
+The earlier Upper Formative-period polities of Early Tiwanaku and Pucara were very complex indeed, but it is only with the site and culture of Tiwanaku that we see unmistakable characteristics of state political organization: a large, planned urban capital with a substantial nonagricultural population, an identifiable canon of state architecture that was replicated in colonies well outside the core territory, the establishment of a road system to link those colonies, and an overall capacity to marshal the labor of substantial numbers of people.
 By A.D.
 1000 at the latest, the colony in Moquegua had collapsed.
 Raised-field construction dropped significantly (Seddon 1994: 153-154; Stanish 1994), construction at the site itself was reduced, and many Tiwanaku settlements were abandoned.
 By A.D.
 1100, Tiwanaku had declined as a regional power, a process that set the cultural stage for the rise of the Aymara señoríos.

-9. The Rise of Complex Agro-Pastoral Societies in the Altiplano Period the most important regions in all of the Indies.
+The Rise of Complex Agro-Pastoral Societies in the Altiplano Period

+One of the first great historians of Peru, Pedro de Cieza de León, considered the Titicaca Basin one of the most important regions in all of the Indies.
 By the time Cieza visited the area, the Inca empire had controlled the region for about two generations.
 The physical and cultural landscape that the first Western historians saw in the sixteenth century was primarily defined by the pre-Inca peoples of the Titicaca Basin.
 By and large, the peoples of Collasuyu, as the circum-Titicaca Basin was known in the Inca empire, were Aymara-speakers who had created several large and powerful kingdoms, or señoríos, prior to Inca conquest.